Student activism: United States

-The largest student strike in American history took place in May and June 1970, in response to the Kent State shootings and the American invasion of Cambodia.
+That same year, the largest student strike in American history took place in May and June 1970, in response to the Kent State shootings and the American invasion of Cambodia.
 Over four million students participated in this action.

 The Disinvestment from South Africa movement involved many universities, starting with the University of California, Berkeley, where student activism helped it to become the first institution to disinvest completely from companies implicated in and profiting from apartheid.

 In the 1990s, the popular education reform movement has led to a resurgence of populist student activism against standardized testing and teaching, as well as more complex issues including military/industrial/prison complex and the influence of the military and corporations in education.

 Major contemporary campaigns include work for funding of public schools, against increased tuitions at colleges or the use of sweatshop labor in manufacturing school apparel (e.g. United Students Against Sweatshops), for increased student voice throughout education planning, delivery, and policy-making (e.g. The Roosevelt Institution), and to raise national and local awareness of the humanitarian consequences of the Darfur Conflict.
 Antiwar activism has also increased leading to the creation of the Campus Antiwar Network and the refounding of SDS in 2006.

 In February 2018 after the Stoneman Douglas High School shooting, many students began to organise rallies and protests against gun violence.
 A huge series of protests including the March for Our Lives (MFOL) followed, drawing millions of protesters and notably attacking the NRA as well as US gun laws.
 A number of student activists such as X González who helped lead the protests quickly garnered media attention for their action.
 Later, these students created MFOL, a non-profit 501(c)(4) organization.
 A number of other students have followed their lead and created other youth organizations, including Team Enough, which is being overseen by the Brady Campaign, and Students Demand Action, which is being overseen by Everytown for Gun Safety.

 Recent youth activism around youth voter turnout includes efforts like EighteenX18, an organization started by actress Yara Shahidi of ABC's Blacki-sh devoted to increased voter turnout in youth; OneMillionOfUs, a national youth voting and advocacy organization working to educate and empower 1 million young people to vote which started by Jerome Foster II.

-Climate change has also been a issue for youth activists in the United States, including This is Zero Hour, an environmentally-focused youth organization started by Jamie Margolin.
+Climate change has also been an issue for youth activists in the United States, including This is Zero Hour, an environmentally-focused youth organization started by Jamie Margolin.